GameBrief · General

 The fleet management phase operates in turns.
 Before the next Cylon assault, you dispatch expeditions for resources, allocate supplies to crises, assign Heroes to stations, and level up squadrons.
 Every choice shifts the fleet's status across four tracked dimensions: faction politics, healthcare, maintenance levels, and morale.
 Neglect healthcare long enough and you'll hit a crisis where injured crew can't operate essential systems.
 Let faction tensions fester and you get dissent events that force you to pick sides.

-What's still unknown at launch: how the game handles meta progression fatigue over 10+ runs, whether the impostor system maintains tension once you've seen all its patterns, and how forgiving the difficulty is for players who haven't played Crying Suns.
+What's still unknown over the long run: how the game handles meta progression fatigue over 10+ runs, whether the impostor system maintains tension once you've seen all its patterns, and how forgiving the difficulty is for players who haven't played Crying Suns.
 The demo covered an early slice.
-Full runs will tell the real story.
+Full runs have now told more of the story, and "Mostly Positive" is the current verdict.

 For a studio that raised €72,000 on Kickstarter for Crying Suns and is now operating under a Dotemu license agreement with a TV IP attached, this is a different kind of launch pressure.
 Battlestar Galactica Scattered Hopes has to satisfy BSG fans who might never have played a roguelite, and roguelite players who might not care about BSG at all.
 That's a genuinely difficult audience split to address.